dennismagno/DDURLShortener/README.md

 URL Shortener with 2048 Game
 --------------------------------------

-A simple URL shorter with QR Code just like with goo.gl shortener Develop in ASP.Net MVC .Net Framework 4.5
+A simple URL shortener with QR Code just like with goo.gl shortener Develop in ASP.Net MVC .Net Framework 4.5

 Used :